Jurguens Montenegro

-Jurguens Josafat Montenegro Vallejo (born 13 December 2000) is a Costa Rican professional footballer who plays as a forward for Puntarenas, on loan from Liga FPD club Alajuelense.
+Jurguens Josafat Montenegro Vallejo (born 13 December 2000) is a Costa Rican professional footballer who plays as a forward for Municipal Liberia.

 Club career

 LD Alajuelense

 Growing up in Fray Casiano, Chacarita, Puntarenas, Montenegro played a lot matches on the beach along the central Pacific coast of Costa Rica.
 Montenegro left his home when he was 16 years old to move to the province of Alajuela to play for the academy teams of the LD Alajuelense in mid 2016, after the club discovered him.
 As revealed by Montenegro, he sometimes had to borrow money to go to train with Alajuelense and also went out several times with his stepfather to fish.
 He started on the clubs U17 team and in just 12 games, scored 16 goals.

 On 5 November 2017, 17-year old Montenegro got his professional debut for Alajuelense against A.D.
 Municipal Liberia in the Liga FPD, when he came on as a substitute for Barlon Sequeira in the 77th minute.
 He played a total of 74 minutes, spread over four games, in that season.
 In the 2018–19 season, he played 557 minutes in 14 games and scored two goals.